green-fox-academy/czakoilevente/project-phase/sprint5/pulumi.md

  <br>

-To start your project using your choice of cloud provider, please [follow through this guide](https://pulumi.io/quickstart/) and selec the corresponding provider from the menu on the left.
+To start your project using your choice of cloud provider, please [follow through this guide](https://pulumi.io/quickstart/) and select the corresponding provider from the menu on the left.